-A clan culture is people-oriented in the sense that the organization feels like a family.
+A clan culture is people-oriented in that the organization feels like a family.

-This is a highly collaborative work environment in which every individual is appreciated and communication is of the utmost importance.
+This is a highly collaborative work environment where every individual is appreciated, and communication is of the utmost importance.
 Its primary focus is mentorship and teamwork.

 There’s a great possibility for market growth within a clan culture because of its highly adaptable environment.
 These firms are action-oriented and embrace change, showing their adaptability.

 Clan culture is commonly associated with a horizontal structure, which contributes to the breakdown of barriers between executive-level managers and staff.